ACCESSING YOUR DENTAL BENEFITS

-If your dentist is unable to electronically submit a claim on your behalf, dental claims can be submitted by emailing them to group-dental-claims@equitable.ca.
-Members can also upload claims to their online account at www.equitable.ca.
-To upload your own claims for processing, please go to Equitable.ca, and create an account/log-in with the Policy Number (97528) and your certificate number (your employee number).
+You can still submit your Dental claims online at www.equitable.ca.
+Log-in with the Policy Number (97528) and your certificate number (your student/employee number).
 Follow the directions on the site to create a log-in and submit a claim.

 Also, your dentist should be able to submit dental claims for you from the dental office.
-They simply need your Policy Number (97528), Certificate Number (your employee number) and your division (002 for Postdoctoral Fellows).
+They simply need your Policy Number (97528), Certificate Number (your student/employee number) and your division (001 for TAs and RAs in lieu).
 You can still create a log-in at www.equitable.ca to view updates of your claim status and sign-up for direct deposit.

 You can also contact Equitable Life’s Group Claims Department at 1-800-265-4556.